Lifeboats of the Titanic: Lifeboat 5 (starboard)

-Four year-old Washington Dodge Jr. was the first child to enter a lifeboat.

 The boat's progress down the side of the ship was slow and difficult.
 The pulleys were covered in fresh paint and the lowering ropes were stiff, causing them to stick repeatedly as the boat was lowered in jerks towards the water.
 One of those watching the boat being lowered, Washington Dodge, felt "overwhelmed with doubts" that he might be subjecting his wife and son to greater danger aboard the boat than if they had remained on Titanic.
 Ismay, helping passengers into the lifeboats, got a little "excited" and spurred those lowering the boat to greater urgency by calling out repeatedly: "Lower away!"
-This resulted in Lowe, who did not recognize Ismay (as he later noted in the U.S. Senate inquiry in the sinking), losing his temper: "If you'll get the hell out of the way, I'll be able to do something!
+This resulted in Lowe, who did not recognise Ismay and was personally helping lower the boat with one of the davit falls, losing his temper: "If you'll get the hell out of the way, I'll be able to do something!
 You want me to lower away quickly?
 You'll have me drown the lot of them!"
 Ismay calmed down and returned to finding and helping passengers.
 In the end, the boat was launched safely.

 After Titanic sank, several of those aboard Lifeboat 5 were transferred to Lifeboat 7, leaving about 30 on board by the time Lifeboat 5 reached Carpathia.
 Herbert Pitman wanted to return to the scene of the sinking to pick up swimmers in the water and announced: "Now men, we will pull toward the wreck!"
 The women on board protested, one begging a steward: "Appeal to the officer not to go back!
 Why should we lose all our lives in a useless attempt to save others from the ship?"
-Pitman gave in to the protests but was haunted by guilt for the rest of his life.
+Pitman gave in to the protests.
+He later broke down at the U.S. Senate inquiry when asked about the cries from the water and said, "I would rather you would not speak of it."

 The occupants of the lifeboat endured a freezing night.
 Mrs. Dodge was particularly badly affected by the cold but was helped by Quartermaster Alfred Olliver, who gave her his socks: "I assure you, ma'am, they are perfectly clean.
 I just put them on this morning."
 At about 6:00 a.m., they were rescued by Carpathia.